 The Medicare program rates how well plans perform in different categories (for example, detecting and preventing illness, ratings from patients, and customer service).
 You may use the web tools on www.medicare.gov and select "Compare Medicare Prescription Drug Plans" or "Compare Health Plans and Medigap Policies in Your Area" to compare the plan ratings for Medicare plans in your area.
 You can also download the plan ratings for this plan.
-Medicare evaluates plans based on a 5-Star rating system.
-Star Ratings are calculated each year and may change from one year to the next.
+Every year, Medicare evaluates plans based on a 5-star rating system.

 As a member of our plan, you pay a monthly plan premium.
 In addition, you must continue to pay your Medicare Part B premium if not otherwise paid for under Medicaid or by another third party, even if the Medicare Part D premium is $0.
-Click here to view a listing of Medicare Part D premiums by state.
+Click here to view a listing of Express Scripts Medicare premiums by plan and state.

 If you are assessed a Medicare Part D Income-Related Monthly Adjustment Amount (Part D-IRMAA), you will be notified by the Social Security Administration.
 You will be responsible for paying this extra amount in addition to your plan premium.